nisthaKumar/nisthaKumar.github.io/_pages/about.md

   - /about.html
 ---

-Hey, Thanks for visiting my website.
-As an MS Computer Science student specializing in AI/ML and Analytics at UCSC, I am deeply passionate about leveraging data to drive meaningful insights and actionable outcomes.
-With hands-on experience as a Data Scientist, I've developed a strong skill set in building scalable data pipelines and crafting tailored solutions to address diverse business challenges.

-In my role, I've had the privilege of collaborating closely with stakeholders to understand their unique data requirements and translate them into actionable strategies.
-By harnessing the power of data, I've been able to deliver tangible improvements such as increased operational efficiency and reduced manual effort, resulting in measurable business impact.

-I thrive on the opportunity to uncover valuable insights hidden within complex datasets and present them in a clear and compelling manner to clients.
-My goal is to continue pushing the boundaries of what's possible with data analytics, driving innovation and driving business success.

-I'm now seeking full-time opportunities where I can apply my expertise in AI/ML, analytics, and data science to make a meaningful contribution.
-Let's connect and explore how I can help your organization achieve its data-driven objectives.
+Hey there — thanks for dropping by!
+I’m an AI/ML Engineer at STG, currently building intelligent agents that (hopefully) make life a little easier.
+I completed my Master’s in Computer Science from UCSC in December 2024, with a focus on AI, ML, and Analytics.

+I'm passionate about turning raw data into smart decisions.
+With hands-on experience as a Data Scientist, I’ve built scalable data pipelines, collaborated with stakeholders, and delivered solutions that actually move the needle—think improved efficiency, less manual grunt work, and real business impact.

+I love digging into messy datasets, finding the hidden patterns, and turning complex insights into clear, actionable stories.
+Whether it's building, analyzing, or presenting—I'm all in.

+Let’s connect and chat about all things data, AI, or whatever you're curious about.
+Always up for an interesting challenge!

 Experience
 ======